-There are also other factors that affect metabolism and weight loss such as;
+Other factors that affect metabolism and weight loss are;

-So you can see how weight loss is a complicated issue and not as simple as eating less and exercising more.
-It is about burning more calories than you use, yes, however the process to do that is not simply about the food you eat.
-It’s a lot of factors as mentioned above.
+So you can see that weight loss is a bit more complicated than simply eating less and exercising more.
+Yes, you do need to burn more calories than you use, however the process itself is multifaceted.

-So, as you can see here there are many factors that contribute to metabolism and weight loss.
+There are many factors that contribute to metabolism and weight loss.
 Again, I will reiterate that it’s not simply a matter of eating less and exercising more the way you may think it is.
 Stress, sleep, exercise, genetics, hormonal function, age, and gender all play a role in how you burn energy/calories.
 Change your lifestyle and habits and stop trying to find the next fad diet or extreme exercise program.
-It’s more about the daily smaller steps that will create the long term results you crave.
+It’s the daily changes you incorporate that will create the long-term success.